apizzimenti/posts/info/about.md

 ## Me
 -----
 Hi, I'm Anthony.
 I'm a software and web dev at the University of Iowa ITS.
-I go to the University of Iowa as a comp sci student.
+I go to the University of Iowa as a math and computer science student.

 I am an avid hockey player and Detroit Red Wings fan (LGRW!).
 I love food, math, my family and friends, and *The Office*.